One Planet, Many People: FAQ and Tips

 Lots of copyright-free material is available on the internet.
 To find it, you can type “copyright-free images” or “copyright-free music” into a search engine.
 Other sources of pictures and images include: www.freedigitalphotos.net and www.gettyimages.com.
 You can get free music at www.royaltyfreemusic.com and www.freeplaymusic.com.

 Can entries be disqualified?

 Yes.
-If you use inappropriate content, copyrighted materials, or if you fail to provide appropriate Parental Permission form, actor release or other required forms, or violate the contest rules, your video may be disqualified.
+If you use inappropriate content, copyrighted materials without permission, or if you fail to provide sources, actor release forms, or other required forms, or violate the contest rules, your video may be disqualified.

 When will winners be announced?